How to Create a Professional Service Based Website in 10 Steps

 Use strategic keywords throughout your site

 Wix SEO is a comprehensive and free solution that efficiently guides you through these steps.
-For more information on SEO strategy, take a look at this guide on how to get your business found on Google.

 07. Make your website mobile-friendly